Handling authentication

 - Client sends credentials to

-- If MFA is enabled, backend requests MFA code
+- If MFA is enabled, backend returns MFA-required response

 - If MFA is disabled or verified, backend generates tokens

-- Tokens are delivered based on client type (cookies for web, JSON for mobile)
+- Tokens are delivered based on client type:

 OAuth/SSO Flow